cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 TO DECIDE:

-* bytes per tx, \# of txs, total # of bytes: shared?
+* Should all lanes share the same mempool capacities (bytes per tx, \# of txs, total # of bytes)?
   * Current view: **can be different** easily
   * MVP is viable without it, but use cases less customizable
   * Update: How about Injective's use case?

-* Two options for introducing several TX lists:
+* How to implement several lists of txs?
+Two options:
   1. Multiple `Clist`s inside `CListMempool`, the cache stays inside `CListMempool`.
   2. Multiple `CListMempool` instances, the cache needs to be outside `CListMempool` (likely, directly controlled by the reactor)

 * After discussion with Osmosis and Injective, there's a dilemma.
   * For Osmosis, a two-lane solution ("native" and "priority") would probably be enough.
     * This means that we could defer the lane and priority configuration, and not tackle it as part of the MVP
+    * A two-lanes solution is much easier to implement than a more general solution.
   * For Injective, their use case seems to be more demanding: many lanes (4?, 9?), with one lane even having less prio than the native lane
     * If we want to address that use case fully, our MVP _does need_ to tackle the design of lane & prio configuration